BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 <p>
 Speaking of physicality, Lee was famous for great feats of strength, including his iconic two-finger push-ups.
-Click the image to see them in action (video is 30 seconds and opens in a new tab):<br/>
+Click the image to see them in action (video is 30 seconds long and opens in a new tab):<br/>
 <a href="https://www.youtube.com/watch?v=gC8W-7r0UFY" target="_blank">
     <img src="https://bradleyculley.github.io/images/Bruce-Lee-Two-Finger-Push-Ups.png"/>
 </a>
 </p>

 <p>
-Around when I read the book, mimetically inspired by Lee, I trained for thumbs-only push-ups:<br/>
+Around when I read the book, and mimetically inspired by Lee, I trained for thumbs-only push-ups:<br/>
 <video width="100%" controls>
   <source src="/images/thumb-tip-push-ups.mp4" type="video/mp4">
   Your browser does not support the video tag.